Support or object to an application

 Making a submission

-The Board will read your submission in support of or objecting to an application if you meet the submission deadline detailed in the application summary and pay the $50 fee.
+The Board will read your submission if you meet the submission deadline detailed in the application summary and pay the $50 fee.
 There is no fee for local governments and First Nation governments making submissions.

-Once received, Board staff forward copies of submissions to applicants for their comment.
+Once received, Board staff forward copies of submissions to the applicant for their comment.
 Submissions must be complete.
 The Board may not accept follow-up or supplemental material sent in after the submission deadline has passed.
+See the Board’s Rules of Practice and Procedure (RPP) Manual to learn more about how the Board handles late and supplemental submissions.

 Making submissions does not entitle submitters to participate any further in the application process or to obtain any further information or disclosure from the Board about the application.